Guru-RF/SVXSpot/README.md

 To get the current ip address send DTMF D911#

-To specify various talkgroups for monitoring within the 'hotspot-config', you can indicate them as follows: 8++,23+,50,51,52,53,54,55
+To specify various talkgroups for monitoring within the 'hotspot-config', you can indicate them as follows: 8++,23+,50,51,52,53,54,55 (the TX ctcss of the hotspot is the same for each talkgroup)

 The plus signs denote priority levels.